azure-ad-b2c/samples/readme.md

 - [Sign in with Apple as a Custom OpenID Connect identity provider](policies/sign-in-with-apple) - Demonstrates how to gather the correct configuration information to setup Sign in with Apple as an OpenID Connect identity provider.

+- [Sign in with REST API identity provider](policies/rest-api-idp) - Demonstrates how allow users to sign-in with credentials stored in a legacy identity provider using REST API services.

 ## Multi factor authentication enhancements

 - [Edit MFA phone number](policies/edit-mfa-phone-number) - Demonstrates how to allow user to provide and validate a new MFA phone number.
 After the user changes their MFA phone number, on the next login, the user needs to provide the new phone number instead of the old one.